How to View Gartner’s Financial Bias in Favor of Large Vendors

 When more significant software vendors are allowed to purchase smaller software vendors (often to eliminate a competitor and to acquire their customers)

-However, the largest software vendors are consistently ranked highest by Gartner, even where the more significant vendors have marginal products, and the smaller vendors have products that are superior.
+However, the most prominent software vendors are consistently ranked highest by Gartner, even where the more significant vendors have marginal products and the smaller vendors have superior products.

 The Specifics of a Large Vendor Bias

 I want to point out that I don’t think it’s possible to rank anything without having some bias.
-People tend to be very uncomfortable around the term “bias,” but they really shouldn’t be, because bias is near-universal.
+People tend to be uncomfortable around the term “bias,” but they shouldn’t be because bias is near-universal.
 For instance, if I look at other software’s secondary factors, my Magic Quadrant would have the vendors in very different positions from Gartner’s.
 This is because my bias is to focus on the application and to look at other factors as secondary.
-So, while being unbiased is, of course, the goal of any analyst, it’s not possible.
-What I can say is that Brightwork Research & Analysis does not have a financial bias, because the articles are free and I am not paid by vendors or anyone else to write them.
+So, while being unbiased is the goal of any analyst, it’s not possible.
+I can say that Brightwork Research & Analysis does not have a financial bias because the articles are free, and I am not paid by vendors or anyone else to write them.
 However, financial bias is, of course, only one of the many types of bias.

 How Large Vendor Bias Is Introduced

-I am convinced that Gartner does not alter the numbers in its reports, but rather that Gartner selects a methodology that has the intended outcome of benefiting more significant and more established vendors.
-Repeated observations of this outcome from a wide variety of Gartner reports make this conclusion unavoidable.
-However, it is unclear if this bias is due (either entirely or partially)to the money paid by the largest vendors, or if Gartner is representing the interests of large buyers who tend to want to buy their software from larger vendors.
+I am convinced that Gartner does not alter the numbers in its reports but instead selects a methodology that benefits more significant and established vendors.
+Repeated observations of this outcome from various Gartner reports make this conclusion unavoidable.
+However, it is unclear if this bias is due (either entirely or partially)to the money paid by the most prominent vendors or if Gartner represents the interests of large buyers who tend to want to buy their software from larger vendors.
 Gartner knows its market very well, so it may merely be that Gartner has modeled its methodology based on the criteria that large buyers themselves look for.
-To software-oriented people such as myself, the functionality of the application is the main focus, but too large corporations, it is not the focus.
+The application’s functionality is the main focus to software-oriented people such as myself, but to large corporations, it is not the focus.
 Many other factors play into their decision.

 The Real Story on Gartner’s Anti Small Vendor Bias

-Here are some interesting comments on the topic, and these quotations give insight into the objectivity of Gartner.
+Here are some interesting comments on the topic, and these quotations give insight into Gartner’s objectivity.

 “On Magic Quadrant’s perception is reality.
 Go look at the 40 to 50 Magic Quadrants you issue and see how few smaller, innovative vendors show up on top right.
 You have the data points—but with so many markets going through rapid change it rewards established vendors far longer than it should because they are more ‘viable.’
 Time to question the MQ methodology.
 I would say… at the firm level Gartner looks like a mouthpiece for larger vendors.”– Vinnie Mirchandani